 By LanCe from Manila, Philippines

 My family (3 kids - 8, 6, and 4) just adopted this puppy from a rescue that stated her mother was a Border Collie and her father was a Lab.
 Many, many people have asked if she is a Pit Bull.
 We are new dog owners and were hoping for an easy to train, gentle dog that would love, but not hurt our kids.
 We know that Pit Bulls can be sweet and easy going and lovable so long as you are great trainers, but we are dog owning newbies, so we are worried that we are not the right family for a dog that needs really, really good trainers.
+I also can't stand the critical and harsh comments so many people make about Pits, it feels stressful already!
+So far it seems there is some growling and play biting going on, but otherwise she is a very sweet dog.
+Thoughts?

 I agree with the previous answer - your gorgeous pup looks like a Lab-Border Collie.
 That head tilt, those stunning blue eyes, the quintessential BC 'snout blaze' plus the chocolatey Lab coat colour are dead give-aways.